gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

 info DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t)
 info AHK does additional aä > ä ... autocorrection, but that is not very usefull

+### Retro Tapping
+(reconsider) only listing keycodes we really want it on Has noeffect on homerow mods d, f, n, t as MT is not used for them
+ * does some kind of autocorrection in case of MT(ALT,K) but some applicaions register ALT(K)
+ * MT,ACSW,4560  are also unpredictable depending on mod and application
+ * OSL keys are excluded because there is strange behavior in notepad++
+ * MT(SFT, DEL) is also excluded to avoid unwanted deletes

 ### TAP Dance Problems/Inconsistencies/specialties

 #### autorepeat